 Although most export companies are foreign-owned, a majority of the personnel employed are local residents.
-For example, Lewis (1988) reports that in 1987, over 90 percent of the fishes exported from Fiji were collected by local divers.
+For example, Lewis (1988) reports that

+Figure 1.
+A typical boat used for the collection of aquarium fishes in the Pacific.
+Note the plastic barrels used to hold fishes and dive gear.
+Photo: Richard L. Pyle. in 1987, over 90 per cent of the fishes exported from Fiji were collected by local divers.
 Survey data indicate that companies in the Pacific islands employ from 3-10 collectors who work 20-36 hours per week, 10-30 hours actually diving.
 They make from 7-18 dives per week, depending primarily on the type of equipment used (e.g., collectors operating on surface-supplied air make fewer, but longer dives than do those using SCUBA).
 Most collectors are paid by the fish, rather than by salary.
-Fish prices are usually 20-50 percent of the selling price, depending on the species.
+Fish prices are usually 20-50 per cent of the selling price, depending on the species.
 Collectors earn US\$3,000-10,000 annually in the Pacific and as much as US\$34,000 in Australia.
 Wages reflect local economies, and the collectors' annual earnings are usually on a par with, or above, the average salaries for the country.